johnnyw66/sap2emu/README.md

 This project is a simple microprocessor emulator written in Python.
 It simulates a custom 8-bit processor architecture with unique features, such as dual register banks and memory-mapped I/O for peripheral devices like sound chips.
 The emulator provides an environment to execute binary programs on the simulated hardware, complete with ROM, RAM, and programmable I/O devices.

-I built a virtual hardware version of this microprocessor using LogiSim - checkout [https://github.com/johnnyw66/SAP2/README.md](https://github.com/johnnyw66/SAP2/blob/main/README.md).
+I built a virtual hardware version of this microprocessor using **LogiSim** - checkout the repo of my project [https://github.com/johnnyw66/SAP2/README.md](https://github.com/johnnyw66/SAP2/blob/main/README.md).

 You can use the Python assembler (**assembler.py**) found on this repository to produce the hex files that can run under this emulator.